Learn how to make a cute calendar busy book for little ones! This fun and interactive calendar is compact and simple to make using my free printables!

 The second option includes a space for one of my popular Weather Bunnies.
 Kids can check the weather each morning and dress their bunny with the appropriate clothes.
 The bunnies come standing or using wheelchairs and are available in four fur colors.

-Tip: Print your bunny and use a glue stick to adhere it to the page before laminating.
+Tip: Print the bunny doll of your choice and use a glue stick to adhere it to the page before laminating.

 If using the bunny page, I recommend using the smaller Thin Clear Fasteners for the bunny clothing.
 You can place five of the clear fasteners on the bunny’s feet, head, and chest.
 Place soft fasteners on the back of the bunny clothing.
 I like to laminate the bunny clothing so it lasts longer.